barrelstrength/sprout-docs/docs/redirects/plugin-settings.md

+---
+date: 2019-04-25
+description: Settings can be managed in the Control Panel or via a config file in config/sprout-redirects.php
+---

 # Settings

 Settings can be managed in the Control Panel _Sprout Redirects → Settings_ or via a config file in `config/sprout-redirects.php`